Middlesex County, New Jersey

 Common questions

-Is this only for companies already using AI heavily?
+Is this only for companies that already have a lot of tools?

-No. The best starting projects often come from teams with operational friction, not teams with the most advanced AI usage.
+No. The best starting projects often come from teams with operational friction, not teams with the most advanced tools.

 Yes.
-A lot of teams need a workflow fix and clearer usage standards at the same time.
+A lot of teams need a first workflow fix and clearer AI usage standards at the same time.

 What if the company is spread across several tools already?

-That is usually exactly why a scoped automation project is useful.
+That is exactly why a scoped workflow fix is useful.
 The first win often comes from cleaning up handoffs between existing systems.